MaMMoS-project/MaMMoS-project.github.io/source/index.rst

 `domain ontology for magnetic materials (MagMO) <https://emmo-repo.github.io/domain-magnetic-materials/>`__ was created.
 The development takes place in the `emmo-repo/domain-magnetic-materials repository <https://github.com/emmo-repo/domain-magnetic-materials>`__.

-The `mammos-entity <https://github.com/mammos-project/mammos-entity>`__ Python package allows operations with entities, such as writing metadata-enriched files, where such metadata is supplied by the ontologies EMMO and MagMO.
+The `mammos-entity <https://github.com/mammos-project/mammos-entity>`__ Python package provides a convenient way of annotating raw data with metadata supplied by the ontology (EMMO and MagMO), e.g. by writing metadata-enriched files.

 Additional Tools
 ----------------